 - An overview of the key stages of the process, and an indicative timeline.

 - A who’s who as regards the IPO deal team.

 - Practical tips to help you achieve a successful IPO.

-- Important considerations to bear in mind when choosing a listing venue.
+- Key considerations to bear in mind when choosing your listing venue.

-- Key issues for technology companies to consider when preparing for an IPO
+- Key issues and listing requirements that should be considered when preparing for an IPO.